Andrea Núñez Casal

 Department of Science, Technology and Society, Spanish National Research Center (CSIC)

-I am an inter/transdisciplinary researcher of the entanglements between microbes, embodiment, and inequalities.
-To date, my research has focused on (1) socio-cultural aspects of the human microbiome and immunology; and (2) feminist embodied approaches and methods to address and remedy health inequalities associated with antimicrobial resistance (AMR) and chronic/recurrent infections.
+Andrea is an inter/transdisciplinary researcher of the entanglements between microbes, embodiment, and inequalities.
+To date, her research has focused on (1) socio-cultural aspects of the human microbiome and immunology; and (2) feminist embodied approaches and methods to address and remedy health inequalities associated with antimicrobial resistance (AMR) and chronic/recurrent infections.
 This includes an examination of how inequalities are being reproduced within science as it moves from and between the laboratory, the governmental, the popular, and the embodied.
-I use a wide variety of theoretical perspectives including STS, gender and body studies, and critical global and public health and qualitative research methods including multi-sited and digital ethnographies, historical and policy analysis.
+She uses a wide variety of theoretical perspectives including STS, gender and body studies, and critical global and public health and qualitative research methods including multi-sited and digital ethnographies, historical and policy analysis.

 Explore